wpierozak/ALFIPbus/ReadMe.md

 5. Add transaction to the packet: you need to provide transaction type, register address, buffer address and number of words
 6. Pass packet to IPbusTarget::transcieve (called on the created IPbusTarget object)

-**IMPORTANT** at the initialization IPbusTarget tries to send status packet to the device, then it waits for the response.
-If device is not reposnding, program will block until it receivces status packet respond.
-It will be handled in non-blocking way in the future.

 ## How to create a packet

 `IPbusControlPacket` class is responsible for preparing IPbus packet to be sent.
 You can add transaction to packet using `addTransaction` method with following arguments: